Mahamudurkhan10/shop-easy-client/README.md

 # My Website Link https://shop-easy-b1c31.web.app/
-# My Features
+# my features
--Easy To Use
+- Responsive design
--In this Website you can buy all electrical products -Responsive Design
+- In this website you can by all electrical products
--User friendly
+- User friendly
--Build in react js,node js
+- Build in react js, node js
--filter done
+- server side added
--server added
+- filter done